 Benevolence Committee Minutes

-• Usually meets on the third Monday of the month at 7:30 p.m.
+• Usually meets on the fourth Monday of the month at 7:30 p.m.

 • The Benevolence Committee is responsible for allocating the yearly Benevolence budget and special offerings to social service agencies and UCC initiatives.

 • Responds, on behalf of the congregation, to such emergencies as natural disasters and the “Hope Shall Bloom” appeal to support Hurricane Katrina survivors.